Solving inverse problems using conditional invertible neural networks: Introduction

-In recent years, enormous progress has been made to solve inverse problems using deep learning techniques~\cite{laloy2017inversion,canchumuni2019history,mo2020integration} and, more specifically deep generative models (DGM) such as~\cite{goodfellow2014generative, kingma2013auto} have been used for learning a low-dimensional representation of the high-dimensional input, where the input field is spatially represented within the latent space manifold and therefore making the inversion process possible using either MCMC~\cite{laloy2017inversion} or ensemble-based methods~\cite{mo2020integration}.
+In recent years, enormous progress has been made in the solution of inverse problems using deep learning techniques~\cite{laloy2017inversion,canchumuni2019history,mo2020integration,hamilton2018deep}.
+Examples of deep learning applied for solving inverse problems in various fields of engineering and science are medical imaging~\cite{jin2017deep,hamilton2018deep,adler2017solving,fan2020solving,li2019novel}, compressed sensing~\cite{whang2020compressed,mardani2017deep}, reservoir engineering~\cite{laloy2017inversion, mo2020integration, Mo2019Deep,laloy2018training} and many more.
+Recently deep generative models (DGM) such as~\cite{goodfellow2014generative, kingma2013auto} have been used for learning a low-dimensional representation of the high-dimensional input, where the input field is spatially represented within the latent space manifold and therefore making the inversion process possible using either MCMC~\cite{laloy2017inversion} or ensemble-based methods~\cite{mo2020integration}.
 The deep neural network (DNN) is now widely used for surrogate modeling~\cite{Densenet,res, Alom}, and it has been applied to various science and engineering fields~\cite{Ian, DNN_main}.
 For example, flow through porous media~\cite{Yinhao, Bilionis, Mo, zhu2019physics} or turbulence modeling~\cite{Nick, TUM}.
 In the deep learning community, various convolutional neural network architectures (CNN)~\cite{krizhevsky2012imagenet} have been successfully implemented to develop various generative models that aim to learn the data generation mechanism.
 Examples of deep generative models applied to various fields are fluid mechanics~\cite{xie2018tempogan}, parameterization of geological models~\cite{chan2017parametrization}, porous materials~\cite{mosser2018stochastic,mosser2017reconstruction}, and others.
 In recent years, generative adversarial networks (GANs)~\cite{goodfellow2014generative}, variational autoencoders (VAE)~\cite{kingma2013auto, sonderby2016ladder, hsu2018scalable}, and flow-based models~\cite{dinh2016density, kingma2018glow, dinh2014nice} have made great progress as generative models.
 Although there are various works in the past on parameterizing the input space for the inversion that is modeled using principal component analysis (PCA) and its variants~\cite{vo2014new, sarma2008kernel}, these methods are limited in terms of accuracy when solving a non-trivial physical problem with complex non-Gaussian fields~\cite{canchumuni2019history}.
 Hence, researchers have been interested in developing efficient methods for solving the inverse problem with complex non-Gaussian fields, and one possible way is to learn a low-dimensional representation of the input space using DGM and then implement the above mentioned MCMC or the ensemble-based methods for inversion task~\cite{laloy2017inversion,canchumuni2019history,laloy2018training}.
 For example, Laloy et al.~\cite{laloy2017inversion} developed a Bayesian framework for the inversion of the permeability field using VAE~\cite{kingma2013auto} and build a low-dimensional representational of the input field using encoder and decoder layers consisting of convolutional layers~\cite{krizhevsky2012imagenet}.